Ikoro, Ekiti State: The list of Eisabas

 Fatiku had three male children, one each from his three wives.
 They were Olofinsola, Falokun Oleranlatan, and Adugbalaja Ewon.
 The three succeeded him one after the other.
 They were the ancestors of the current royal family lines.

 Fourteen kings had ruled in Ikoro before the current king, His Royal Majesty Dr. Olanrewaju Adebanji Adeleye Atewogboye II.
-The actual dates when the first eight kings ruled cannot be accurately ascertained, but it is assumed that they ruled from early 17th century to 1802.
+The actual dates when the first eight kings ruled cannot be accurately ascertained, but it is assumed that they ruled from the early 17th century to 1802.